OSU-BMBL/scDEAL/README.md

-# scDEAL
+# scDEAL documentation
 Deep Transfer Learning of Drug Sensitivity by Integrating Bulk and Single-cell RNA-seq data

 ## Libiries to run to model
-Following envrionment or packages are required to run the programm:
+Following envrionment or packages are required to run the program:

 - python 3.7.3
 - torch 1.3.0